awsdocs/aws-systems-manager-user-guide/doc_source/viewing-operations-data.md

 For tag\-based and AWS CloudFormation stack\-based resource groups, if a resource in this section includes a link, you can choose this link to view additional details about the selected resource\.
 The additional details page includes operational data from multiple AWS services to help you quickly assess the status of a resource and recent actions applied to it\.

-![\[additional details view for a selected resource in AWS Resource Groups.\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/rg-operations-data-enhanced-details.png)
+![\[Additional details view for a selected resource in AWS Resource Groups.\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/rg-operations-data-enhanced-details.png)

 Not all AWS resources are supported for the additional details view\.
 The following list shows the AWS services that are supported\.
 When listed in the **Group resources** section, these resources include a link to the additional details page\.